hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 To enable dynamic provisioning of volumes through the use of `PersistentVolumeClaim` API objects, a `StorageClass` needs to be declared on the cluster.
 Please see the [HPE CSI Driver for Kubernetes](https://github.com/hpe-storage/csi-driver) repository for the official documentation for this Helm chart.
 Also, it's helpful to be familar with [persistent storage concepts](https://kubernetes.io/docs/concepts/storage/volumes/) in Kubernetes prior to deploying stateful workloads.

 ## Support
-The HPE CSI Driver for Kubernetes Helm chart is considered beta software and only works with the HPE Nimble Storage CSP.
-Do not use for production and do not contact HPE for support.
-Please file any issues, questions or feature requests [here](https://github.com/hpe-storage/co-deployments/issues).
+The HPE CSI Driver for Kubernetes Helm chart is covered by your HPE support contract.
+Please file any issues, questions or feature requests [here](https://github.com/hpe-storage/co-deployments/issues) or contact HPE through the regular support channels.
 You may also join our Slack community to chat with HPE folks close to this project.
 We hang out in `#NimbleStorage` and `#Kubernetes` at [slack.hpedev.io](https://slack.hpedev.io/).

 ## Contributing
 We value all feedback and contributions.
 If you find any issues or want to contribute, please feel free to open an issue or file a PR.
 More details in [CONTRIBUTING.md](https://github.com/hpe-storage/co-deployments/blob/master/CONTRIBUTING.md)